netgen/local-development-setup/php/README.md

 You can now start PHP services.

-Remember to restart them after changing PHP's configuration in the future.
+Remember to restart them after changing PHP configuration in the future.

 ```console
 sudo brew services restart php@7.4